Skip to content

 :decorators vector of vectors Each decorator is [decorator-id args...] — id-valued, not function-valued.

-:loaders vector of event vectors Async setup events; dispatch-synced before :events and before render (see §Loaders for the lifecycle).
+:loaders vector of event vectors Async setup events; dispatch-synced before :setup and before render (see §Loaders for the lifecycle).
 Data; the handler the loader event ids point to is the only fn-valued part.

 :args->events map Per-arg event-id mapping {<arg-key> <event-id>}; the registered handler at <event-id> receives the new value as its payload.
 Data only — see §Args mapping to state.